Can I Eat Expired Opened Canned Refried Beans?

 Expert Source

-"Once opened, canned refried beans should be stored in a covered container in the refrigerator and consumed within 3-4 days to ensure food safety." - FDA
+"Once opened, canned refried beans should be stored in a covered container in the refrigerator and consumed within 3-4 days for best quality and safety, according to USDA recommendations."

 ✅Fresh Opened Canned Refried Beans